smartpcr/bedrock-lab/readme.md

 4. dashboard is granted cluster-admin role for non-prod (dev, int) cluster, and reader role for prod cluster
 5. aad users and groups can be granted contributor/reader role in aks cluster
 6. install helm/tiller

+## steps
+1. modify `setting.yaml` file to point to your subscription, and where you want it to be created
+2. run `bootstrap-aks.ps1`
+3. navigate to terraform output folder, run `terraform.sh`